scott-wells/project-v4-vue/README.md

         -   contact info
     -   _Add later_ articles section
         -   recent blog posts
-        -   pull dynamically from database or markdown files
+        -   pull dynamically from Github or markdown files
         -   card components that highlight each blog post
             -   title, description, first 140 characters
         -   link to full page for each blog post